pedrocabral/brick/README.md

 A very simple WordPress theme.

-brick is developed to be used as a starting point for the development of new themes for websites.
+Use brick as a starting point for the development of new themes for websites.

 Main intentions: